 Why it works:

-🐥 Easy to tailor to your child’s style
+🐥 Easy to personalise to your child’s style

 2.

-Books are always a wonderful gift, especially when they tie into the season.
-A spring or Easter-themed story can spark imagination, encourage a love of reading, and become part of your child’s bedtime routine.
+Books are always a lovely gift and make a perfect non chocolate Easter option.
+A seasonal story can spark imagination, support early reading skills, and become part of your child’s bedtime routine.

-One of our current favourites is There’s a Bunny in My Book by Tom Fletcher, which has become a regular bedtime read in our house.
+One of our current favourites is There’s a Bunny in My Book by Tom Fletcher, which has become a regular read in our house around Easter time.

 Why it works: